The Heist (Portland, Oregon): History

+The Heist has hosted activities such as trivia by Rip City Trivia on Thursdays, as of 2025, and drag brunches featuring Poison Waters, as of 2026.

 Reception

 Katherine Chew Hamilton and Brooke Jackson-Glidden included The Heist in Eater Portlands 2025 list of the city's best restaurants and food cart pods for large groups, writing: "No other food cart pod right now can match the Heist's level of variety or the caliber of its carts."